yoyoengine/yoyoengine/docs/Scripting/Lua Scripting/systems.md

 [2024-06-30 09:56:39] [INFO] [LUA]:  Callback called with args: Hello, World [2024-06-30 09:56:39] [INFO] [LUA]:  It is currently 5000
 ```

+!!! warning
+    Because the timer system is reliant on operating system scheduling, the timer will not be 100% accurate (like it is in this example output).
+It will usually be within a few dozen millis of the desired time, but if you need more accurate timing you should pursue writing your own timer system via the C scripting API.

 ## Scene